pmndrs/react-ogl/README.md

 const camera = new OGL.Camera()
 const scene = new OGL.Transform()

-// Or you can use our own internals
+// Or you can use our own internals.
+This will also set up a render loop.
-// const { root, renderer, camera, scene } = createDefaults(camera, config)
+// const { root, renderer, camera, scene } = createInternals(camera, config)

 // Set initial size
 renderer.setSize(window.innerWidth, window.innerHeight)